 Security Best Practices

-This guide reviews security best practices that should be implemented for a production environment.
-Applying API security beyond RBAC permissions is mandatory for any API moving towards a production deployment.
+This guide reviews security best practices that should be implemented when working on a Hasura Project.
+Applying API security beyond RBAC (role-based access control) permissions is mandatory for any API moving towards a Hasura deployment.
 We recommend that all HTTP layer security work be done at the API gateway level and GraphQL-specific policies be applied at the Hasura level.

 Specifics about each security best practice can be found below.